|Date of birth:

 Photo Photo: courtesy Guy Dedieu

-Take a look at the statistics about David Bedwell
+Take a look at the statistics about Dave Bedwell

 There are 20 teams in our database.

-Take a look at the photoalbum of David Bedwell with 6 pictures Details
+Take a look at the photoalbum of Dave Bedwell with 6 pictures Details

 Our group, comprising Dave